faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg5:6a] In order to account for the history of the Book of Mormon, these critics claim that Joseph must have read or been conversant with a staggering number of books or ideas related to them.
 In fact, **one author has suggested that Joseph may have read or gleaned information from more than thirty books in nearby libraries in order to gather necessary information about the early Americans**.[27] </span>

-In the emboldened text above, Callister is citing (#27) Vogel's [Indian Origins and the Book of Mormon](http://signaturebookslibrary.org/scripture-test/), but he seems to have not read Vogel's introduction where Vogel clearly explains how he views the relationship of the various sources with Joseph Smith.
-Vogel is quoted below at length so it may be appreciated how inadequately Callister conveys the gist of Vogel's actual approach (emphasis added):
+In the emboldened text above, Callister is citing (#27) Vogel's [Indian Origins and the Book of Mormon](http://signaturebookslibrary.org/scripture-test/), but he may have failed to read Vogel's introduction where he explains how he views the relationship of the various sources with Joseph Smith.
+Vogel writes (emphasis added):

 > ...
 For the most part I have explored two broad categories of writings: books motivated by theological issues—as is obviously the case with Ethan Smith’s View of the Hebrews (1823 and 1825)[16]—and those motivated by concerns more antiquarian than religious—such as John Yates’s and Joseph Moulton’s History of the State of New York (1824). **I have looked in these sources for arguments, stories, and questions which persisted over time and were thus picked up and repeatedly reworked**.
 I have also explored those sources which reached a broad audience–**books reprinted again and again**, for example, or excerpted or written about in popular periodicals and newspapers.